Chris Koster: Early career

 From 1991 to 1993, Koster served as an Assistant Attorney General for the Office of the Missouri Attorney General.
 From 1993 to 1994, he practiced law with the firm of Blackwell Sanders in Kansas City, Missouri.

 Political career

-Cass County (MO) Prosecuting Attorney
+Cass County, Missouri Prosecuting Attorney

 In 1994, Koster was elected Prosecuting Attorney for Cass County, Missouri, as a Republican and was re-elected in 1998 and 2002 by wide margins.

 Koster supervised the Missouri investigation and prosecution of serial killer John Edward Robinson.
 On June 4, 2000, Koster led a group of law enforcement officers in the discovery of the remains of three female victims of Robinson's, each stored in 55-gallon drums inside a Raymore, Missouri storage facility.
 In conjunction with prosecutors in Kansas, John Robinson was convicted of the murders of eight women in two states, although more victims are believed to have been killed by Robinson.
 Robinson lured his victims over the internet, and has been called the internet's first serial killer.